 Dr. Mildred Harris

 As a commissioner, Dr. Harris has pioneered and contributed to various CHA-related efforts.
 She created the “Adopt-A-Senior Building” program, raising hundreds of thousands of dollars to refurnish the sitting areas in more than 57 CHA senior buildings.
 As a result, CHA received an award lauding the program from the National Association of Housing and Redevelopment Officials.
 Dr. Harris is Founder, President and CEO of God First Church and Ministries, which has contributed well over $50,000 in scholarships for CHA students.
 She has established a food pantry for CHA senior residents.
 She was first appointed to the CHA Board of Commissioners on July 7, 1999 and has since received four reappointments due to her exemplary leadership and continued commitment to CHA improvement.
 On June 29, 2022, the Chicago Housing Authority dedicated a Senior Building to Commissioner Harris.
 This building is in the Woodlawn Community and is now known as the Dr. Mildred C. Harris Apartments.

-She served on the Advisory Board for Illinois Attorney General Lisa Madigan and on the Advisory Council for Illinois State Treasurer Michael Frerichs and in 2010 was appointed to the Presidential Rank Review Board for President Barack Obama; she sits on the Women’s Board of the Goodman Theatre, is a life member of the National Council of Negro Women, Platinum member of Chicago Illinois Links Incorporated and is a member of the Union League Club of Chicago.
+She served on the Advisory Board for Illinois Attorney General Lisa Madigan; she presently serves on the Advisory Council for Illinois State Treasurer Michael Frerichs and in 2010 was appointed to the Presidential Rank Review Board for President Barack Obama; she sits on the Women’s Board of the Goodman Theatre and is a life member of the National Council of Negro Women, Platinum member of Chicago Illinois Links Incorporated and is a member of the Union League Club of Chicago.